A modern adaption of an Ibsen classic

 24th -29th March 2025

-The Thirty-Nine Steps is a parody, adapted from the 1915 novel by John Buchan and the 1935 film by Alfred Hitchcock.
+The 39 Steps is a parody, adapted by Patrick Barlow from the 1915 novel by John Buchan and the 1935 film by Alfred Hitchcock.
 The original concept and production of a four-actor version of the story was written by Simon Corble and Nobby Dimon, and premiered in 1996.
 Patrick Barlow rewrote this adaptation in 2005.
 It is riotous blend of multiple roles, inventive stagecraft, shadow puppetry and physical theatre.

 Mix a Hitchcock masterpiece with a juicy spy novel, add a dash of Monty Python and you have this hilarious fast-paced whodunit with well over 50 roles played by three of the cast of four.
 The main protagonist, Richard Hannay, leads a boring life until he meets a woman with a thick accent who says she's a spy.
 When he takes her home, she is murdered.
 Soon, a mysterious organisation called "The 39 Steps" is hot on his trail in a nationwide manhunt that climaxes in a death-defying finale!